 The “solution” was effective.
 Quickly, the marshes were drained, food became scarce and the Ma’dan were forced out of their homes and lands.
 What little water remained was reportedly poisoned.

-Only 1,600 of the nearly half million Marsh Arabs recorded in the 1950s were estimated to still be living in the traditional housing in the new millennium.
+Only 1,600 of the nearly half million Marsh Arabs recorded in the 1950s were estimated to still be living in the traditional housing in this new millennium.

 Nature Iraq, founded by an Iraqi-American hydraulic engineer who gave up his life in California to help restore the country’s lost garden of Eden, is leading efforts with financial support from the United States, Canada, Japan, and Italy.
 Already, he and a group of old Ma’dan people have rebuilt a traditional mudhif, to demonstrate how these alternative, low-cost and sustainable buildings are still as viable today as they ever were.
-You see, going back to the point I was trying to make at the beginning of the piece, we need not necessarily complicate ourselves with smart materials, solar panels or what-not sensors.
+We need not necessarily complicate ourselves with smart materials, solar panels or what-not sensors.
 Of course, if you want Wifi and a sustainable smart home, be my guest.
-But the point is, people knew how to live sustainably already thousands of years ago.
-This isn’t a new thing and there’s so much we can learn from the Ma’dan.
+But the point is, people had some ideas of sustainable living thousands of years ago.
+There is a lesson here, and there’s much we can learn from the Ma’dan.
 My best wishes go to these noble people, unfortunate enough to live in a still war-torn country.
 Join me – these people need all your blessings!